SelfHostedHub/KubeSail-Template-Docs/docs/Template-Docs/Outline/Authentication/Google.md

 description:  Outline Wiki Google Login Docs for KubeSail.com
 ---
 # Google
-`Using Google as an OAuth provider is only supported if you are using Google Workspace`
+***Using Google as an OAuth provider is only supported if you are using Google Workspace***

+---

 # KubeSail Customization

+*If you do not know how to create all of the Keys Needed, Scroll down to the [Google Credentials Guide](#google-credentials-guide)*
 #### New Install or Exisiting Install of Outine
-1. Edit The App Values, and add the Variables noted above to `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` *If you know how to create all of this info, Scroll down to the Kubesail Customization Section*
+1. Edit The App Values, and add the Variables noted above to `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`

-In this guide `docs.mycompany.com` will be used to represent the location you are hosting Outline, it should be replaced with the correct value.

 ---
 # Google Credentials Guide

+In this guide `docs.mycompany.com` will be used to represent the location you are hosting Outline, it should be replaced with the correct value.
 ## Create a project

 -   Go to [https://console.cloud.google.com](https://console.cloud.google.com/)